For the latest FAQs, health and safety plans, links to the dashboard and more, visit the Campus Reopening page.

-This course is a continuation of Spanish 104.
+This course is a continuation of Spanish 102.
 The course focuses on all four langage skills: listening, reading, writing, speaking, with increasing emphasis on writing and speaking.
-Prerequisite: 104, 108, or placement by department.
+Prerequisite: 102 or placement by department.
 This course fulfills the language graduation requirement.